mycroftwilde/Portainer_Templates/README.md

 ## Sort-of New Updates:

-I have added Audiobookshelf to the Docker Template and it seems to work, but I haven't tested extensively.
+#### June, 2022 - I have added Audiobookshelf to the Docker Template and it seems to work, but I haven't tested extensively.

-I have added a list section for other Portainer Templates.
+#### June, 2022 - I have added a list section for other Portainer Templates.
 You can access it here: [List of Portainer Templates](https://github.com/mycroftwilde/portainer_templates/tree/master/TemplatesList)

+#### June, 2022 - Various new Resource Links have been added to this main page.

-I am also working on a table of contents to easier access specific content.
+#### June, 2022 - I am also working on a table of contents to easier access specific content.
 You can access it here: [Table of Contents](https://github.com/mycroftwilde/portainer_templates/tree/master/TableOfContents).
   (Please note: The most up to date information will still reside on this main page until the full transition to the Table of Contents format.)

-Various new Resource Links have been added to this main page.

 ## Previous Updates: